TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   House 2020
 *   State of the Union

-*   2020 Democratic Presidential NominationReuters/Ipsos
+*   Georgia Democratic PrimaryAtlanta Journal-Constitution
-    *   Biden48
+    *   Biden66
-    *   Sanders39
+    *   Sanders22
-    *   Gabbard2Biden +9
+    *   Gabbard1Biden +44
-*   2020 Democratic Presidential NominationMorning Consult
+*   2020 Democratic Presidential NominationThe Hill/HarrisX
+    *   Biden55
+    *   Sanders31
-    *   Biden58
+    *   Gabbard4Biden +24
+*   President Trump Job ApprovalGallup
-    *   Sanders37
+    *   Approve44
-    *   Gabbard3Biden +21
+    *   Disapprove52Disapprove +8
-*   President Trump Job ApprovalNPR/PBS/Marist
+*   President Trump Job ApprovalReuters/Ipsos
     *   Approve43
-    *   Disapprove50Disapprove +7
-*   President Trump Job ApprovalRasmussen Reports
-    *   Approve46
-    *   Disapprove53Disapprove +7
+    *   Disapprove54Disapprove +11

 More Latest Polls In The News

+*   President Trump's Message To America About Coronavirus: We Love You And We Won't Let You Down
+*   Chinese Foreign Ministry Spokesman: "It Might Be US Army Who Brought The Epidemic To Wuhan"
+*   McConnell To GOP Senators Who Oppose Coronavirus Aid Bill: "Gag And Vote For It Anyway"
+*   Biden: The Choices We Make As Individuals Will Make A Big Difference In The Severity Of The Outbreak
 *   Sanders Calls For $2,000 Per Month In Coronavirus Financial Aid, Plus Temporary Medicare For All
-*   Biden: The Choices We Make As Individuals Will Make A Big Difference In The Severity Of The Outbreak
-*   Pence: "We're Working With Congress To Ensure That Paid Leave Is Available For Hardworking Americans"
-*   Mnuchin Backs $1,000 Coronavirus Payment: "We're Looking At Sending Checks To Americans Immediately"
-*   CNN's Dana Bash: On Coronavirus, President Trump "Is Being The Kind Of Leader That People Need"

 *   Politics
 *   Policy